raisch/ligerbots-website-frontend/README.md

 This is the repo for the new Ligerbots website, a work in progress.

-Contact coach Rob on slack if you're interested in helping.
+Contact Coach Rob on slack if you're interested in helping.